 I have always been interested in how things work.
 As a kid, I would toil away on the filters in the pool in our Florida home.
 The filter is an example of immaculate engineering and helps you keep your pool clean and healthy.
-But sometimes, despite your pool filter’s best efforts, your pool becomes green and the water murky and cloudy.
-At Pool Cleaning Expert, the website I, started with a friend, deals exactly with situations like this and offers tips to maintain your pool’s hygiene.
-Below is how you can clean a green, dirty looking pool in under five days and be swim ready for warm weather.
+But sometimes, despite your pool filter’s best efforts, your pool becomes a green pool and the water murky and cloudy.
+At Pool Cleaning Expert, the website I started with a friend, deals precisely with situations like this, and offers tips to maintain your pool’s hygiene.
+Below is how you can clean green pool water, dirty looking pool in under five days, and be swim-ready for warm weather.
 But before we start, let’s get the basics out of the way!

-The first thing to do when you notice the water in your pool becoming green is to try and ascertain why that may be happening.
+The first thing to do when you notice the green pool water in your swimming pool: you must try and ascertain why that may be happening.
 You know it is an algal bloom, but what allowed the algae to grow in your pool?
 If you can figure out what is causing the algae to appear, you can take measures accordingly instead of spending money on deploying the wrong solution.
 Check the following things:

-Check your filter to see if there is anything blocking it and preventing it from doing its job.
-It could be leaves, sand or dirt.
+Check your filter to see if anything is blocking it and preventing it from doing its job.
+It could be leaves, sand, or dirt.
 If there are any blockages, clear your filter out.
 You can even backwash the filter to ensure it’s completely unobstructed.
-It’s important to check your filter regularly to see if all is in order.
-If neglected, the filter may get blocked causing the water to get cloudy.
+It’s essential to check your screen regularly to see if all is in order.
+If neglected, the filter may get blocked, causing the water to get cloudy.

 The next step is to shock your pool.
-This involves adding at least three times the normal amount of chlorine and pool sanitizer into the pool.
+This involves adding at least three times the average amount of chlorine and pool sanitizer into the pool.